-1. MND Association of NSW
+1. MND NSW

-MND NSW provides services for people who have been diagnosed with MND in NSW, ACT, NT and Gold Coast including
+MND NSW provides services for people who have been diagnosed with MND in NSW, ACT and the NT including:

-1.1.
-MND Info Line - information and support service for people with MND and their families and health and community care professionals ph.
-1800 777 175

-- 1.2.
-MND Services and Resources Directory is an online searchable directory of services and resources for people with motor neurone disease, their family and friends to provide you with information about services and resources relevant for people with MND - 1.3.
+- 1.1.
+MND Info Line information and support service for people with MND, their families and health and community care professionals ph.
+1800 777 175 - 1.2.
+MND Services and Resources Directory is an online searchable directory of relevant services and resources. - 1.3.
 MND Advisor assists people with motor neurone disease to connect to the services they need.
 MND Advisors also offer ongoing information to families and service providers as questions arise or needs change.
-They can advise about how you can access Government support for you including NDIS for people aged under 65 years and My Aged Care for people aged 65 years and over - 1.4.
-Information and Education Sessions about MND for people living with MND, their family and carer - 1.5.
-Coordination of Support for NDIS participants - 1.6.
-Equipment and Assistive Technology through FlexEquip, the MND NSW Equipment Service - 1.7.
+They can advise about how you can access Government support for you including NDIS for people aged under 65 and My Aged Care for people 65 years and over. - 1.4.
+Information and Education Sessions about MND for people living with MND, their family and carers. - 1.5.
+Coordination of Support for NDIS participants.
+Our Support Coordination team can assist you with the implementation of your NDIS plan. - 1.6.
+Equipment and Assistive Technology through FlexEquip, the MND NSW Equipment Service.
+Available for all participants to access. - 1.7.
 Support Groups and Coffee Mornings - 1.8.
-E-news, Newsletter and Online information
+Newsletters, online information and publications.